Towards Return Parity in Markov Decision Processes: Analysis of Return Parity

 The linear programming methods to solve the return disparity problem of MDPs become impractical in continuous or high-dimensional discrete state and action spaces.
 However, in many real-world scenarios where return parity is desired, the number of the states or actions is often large (\eg, recommend items to different demographic groups of users).
 In this section, we shall provide an upper bound to (1) quantitatively characterize return disparity in terms of the distance between the reward functions, the discrepancy of group policies, and the discrepancy between state visitation distributions and, (2) motivate our algorithm design to mitigate return disparity in continuous or high-dimensional discrete state and action spaces (Sec.~\ref{sec:alg}).

-\begin{restatable}{theorem}{rewardDisparityUpperBoundState} For $g\in \{0, 1\}$, given policies $\pi_0, \pi_1\in \Pi$ and assume there exists a witness function class $\mathcal{F} = \{f: \sspace \times \aaspace \to \RR \}$, such that the reward functions $r_g(s) = \Exp_{a\sim \pi_g(\cdot \mid s)}[ r_g(a, s) \mid s]\in\mathcal{F}$ for $\forall~s\in\sspace$, $a\in\aaspace$ and $g\in\{0, 1\}$, then the following holds:
+\begin{restatable}{theorem}{rewardDisparityUpperBoundState} For $g\in \{0, 1\}$, given policies $\pi_0, \pi_1\in \Pi$ and assume there exists a witness function class $\mathcal{F} = \{f: \sspace \times \aaspace \to \RR \}$, such that the reward functions $r_g(s) = \Exp_{a\sim \pi_g(\cdot \mid s)}[ r_g(a, s) \mid s]\in\mathcal{F}$ for $\forall~s\in\sspace$, $a\in\aaspace$, and $g\in\{0, 1\}$, then the following holds:

 where $d_{\pi_0, \pi_1}(s) \defeq \|\pi_0(\cdot\mid s) - \pi_1(\cdot\mid s)\|_1$. \end{restatable} \paragraph{Remark} We see that return disparity is upper bounded by three terms: the distance between group-wise reward functions, the discrepancy of group policies, and the discrepancy between state visitation distributions of the two MDPs.
 Given any two MDPs, the distance between group-wise reward functions is constant.
+It suggests that if the reward functions from two groups are drastically different, it may not be possible to ensure return parity by only looking at the policies and the state-visitation distributions.
 If we further assume the two MDPs share the same reward functions (\ie, $r_0 = r_1$) and the same policy (\ie, $\pi_0 = \pi_1$), then the upper bound in Theorem~\ref{thm:main} is simplified as

 In this case, it implies a sufficient condition to minimize return disparity is to find policies $\pi \in \Pi$ that minimize the distance between induced state visitation distributions in the two MDPs.
 In the subsequent sections, we assume the reward functions of different groups are (approximately) the same and propose algorithmic interventions to mitigate return disparity.
 For completeness, we also provide another decomposition theorem (Theorem~\ref{thm:occ}) in Appendix~\ref{app-sec:thm} and motivate the design of another family of algorithms based on Theorem~\ref{thm:occ} in Appendix~\ref{app-sec:alg}.
 We present the Theorem~\ref{thm:main} in the main text since the algorithms (see Sec.~\ref{sec:alg}) motivated by it are more efficient and stable in the application scenarios (\eg, recommender system) we consider.